coreshop/CoreShop/docs/docs/03_Development/06_Order/04_Cart_Processor.md

       - { name: coreshop.cart_processor, priority: 200 }
 ```

-On every Cart Update, our service now gets called a the custom field gets a new unique id.
+This custom processor will now assign a new unique ID to the custom field on every cart update.